Skip To Main Content

 • The breakfast must contain at least three food items.

-• At least one of the three food items must be a serving of fruit.
-Students are allowed to choose one serving each of two different fruits.
+• At least one (but no more than two) of the three food items must be a serving of fruit.

 • Only one serving of each item is allowed (e.g. one apple, one banana, one milk, etc.).